Jaquet Droz Astrale Perpetual Calendar Review

 At the 12 o'clock position you will find the sub-register for the perpetual calendar's months.
 This sub-dial also uses a wavy serpentine hand but a significantly smaller one since it's in the top quadrant of the dial and there isn't a retrograde used on this sub-dial.

-At the very bottom of the dial just above the 6 o'clock position, you will find a small running seconds subdial which uses a modern style hand, almost like a reversed Breguet style hand with a polished finish and a thin profile where the skeletonized circle on the hand is used as a counterweight instead of the pointer.
+At the very bottom of the dial just above the 6 o'clock position, you will find a small running seconds subdial that uses a modern style hand, almost like a reversed Breguet style hand with a polished finish and a thin profile where the skeletonized circle on the hand is used as a counterweight instead of the pointer.

 The 18kt white gold case stands at 43mm and 13.4mm thick but although it's not the flashiest case you'll ever see, it is nonetheless impressive in its own austere minimalistic type of way, partly due to the look and unique shape of the crown.